No straight answer on encryption from Europe’s incoming digital chief

 “It’s important because we need to give our own institutions the means to move forward, but we also need to make sure that those very same instruments are not being used by others for purposes other than the positive purposes that we had in mind.”

-It’s a position that’s reminiscent of the Commission’s approach with the EU-US Privacy Shield — aka the mechanism for authorizing transfers of personal data from the EU to the US that aims to bridge two very different data protection legal regimes.
-The prior Safe Harbor agreement was struck down after a legal challenge focused on US government agencies bulk data collection programs; yet Privacy Shield still allows for bulk collection for national security purposes.
+It’s a position that’s reminiscent of the commission’s approach with the EU-US Privacy Shield — aka the mechanism for authorizing transfers of personal data from the EU to the U.S. that aims to bridge two very different data protection legal regimes.
+The prior Safe Harbor agreement was struck down after a legal challenge focused on U.S. government agencies’ bulk data collection programs; yet Privacy Shield still allows for bulk collection for national security purposes.

 Later in the Q&A session encryption was raised again, with MEP Julia Reda accusing Gabriel of being contradictory in her prior answer — though the commissioner-designate did not take the opportunity to clarify her position.

-Gabriel is EC president Jean-Claude-Juncker’s nomination, mid way through the current Commission, to replace prior digital chief Günther Oettinger, who moved on to another area of responsibility in January.
+Gabriel is EC president Jean-Claude Juncker’s nomination, midway through the current commission, to replace prior digital chief Günther Oettinger, who moved on to another area of responsibility in January.
 Since then EC VP Andrus Ansip has been the caretaker commissioner for the digital economy and society brief.

 On encryption, Ansip tweeted in March that “weakening encryption is not an option” — and has spoken out rejecting the idea of mandatory backdoors.
-However he has also said that the interest of law enforcement is “not black and white” when it comes to encryption.
-So has also failed to set out an unambiguous view.
+However, he also has said that the interest of law enforcement is “not black and white” when it comes to encryption — so also has failed to set out an unambiguous view.

 Other questions Gabriel faced from MEPs during today’s session included whether the EC will be introducing new legislative initiatives to regulate powerful online platforms, such as Uber and Airbnb.
 Would she, for example, be seeking to regulate the service or the type of company, she was asked?